Acceptable use policy

 3. Interacting with us

 3.1.
 We understand that people can become annoyed or frustrated when they feel strongly about matters that are not being dealt with as they wish.
-If this escalates into behaviour towards our staff via phone, letter or otherwise that may cause them to feel afraid, threatened or abused, we reserve the right to terminate a call or an online chat and repeated behaviour of this type will be seen as a breach of this policy and we may take any of actions set out in paragraph 4.
+If this escalates into behaviour towards our staff via phone, letter, online chat or otherwise that may cause them to feel afraid, threatened or abused, or the making of vexatious complaints or unreasonable demands are made of our staff, we reserve the right to terminate a call or an online chat.
+Repeated behaviour of this type will be seen as a breach of this policy and we may take any of the actions set out in paragraph 4.

 4. Breach of this policy